RetroPie/RetroPie-Docs/docs/First-Installation.md

 ![welcomescreengamepadconfigure](https://cloud.githubusercontent.com/assets/10035308/9140518/0263b9c8-3cef-11e5-922f-42f790f3be91.png)

 If you wish to configure more than one controller, you can do so from the start menu of emulationstation.
 For more details on manual controller configurations see this page [Here](https://github.com/petrockblog/RetroPie-Setup/wiki/RetroArch-Configuration).
-See also [HERE](https://github.com/RetroPie/RetroPie-Setup/wiki#controller-configurations)

 See the following diagrams for reference: